fablab-wue/piTelex/doc/SW_StartMsg.md

 ### Description

-Prints exactly one startup message after piTelex and the TTY device have been initialized and :
+Prints exactly one startup message after piTelex and the TTY device have been initialized, and checks wether

  - at least one internal IP address assigned (no local loopback)
  - at least one backend server can be reached:
       * Centralex (if enabled), or
       * TNS server